Skip to content

 Integrated clubs

-To assist in supporting integrated gender inclusive environments to maximise use:
+To support integrated gender inclusive environments to maximise use:

 • create partnerships with community, government and state sporting bodies to promote physical, health and wellbeing benefits derived from participation